microsoft/staticstaging/docs/index.md

     >;
     !c

 tries to squirrel away a snippet that refers to a variable from the outer quote.
-Alltheworld will helpfully complain that the `$<x>` expression can't be assigned into a variable with type `<Int>`.
-That type has only one purpose: to be spliced into one specific point in one specific program.
+Alltheworld will helpfully complain that the `$<x>` expression has a special type that can't be assigned into a variable with type `<Int>`.
+That special type has only one purpose: to be spliced into one specific point in one specific program.

 ## Pre-Splicing